encode/starlette/docs/middleware.md

 ### Storing context in `scope`

-As we know by now, the `scope` holds the information about the application.
-To be precise, the `scope` holds the stateless information of the application.
-IS THIS CORRECT?
+As we know by now, the `scope` holds the information about the connection.

 As per the ASGI specifications, any application can store custom information on the `scope`.
 To be precise, it should be stored under the `extensions` key.